abhijitxy/project_web3.0/README.md

 Secure storage: Kripto uses smart contracts to securely store users' cryptocurrency holdings.
 Transparency: All transactions on the Ethereum blockchain are transparent and can be viewed by anyone.
 Decentralization: Kripto is built on the Ethereum blockchain, which is decentralized and not controlled by any central authority.

+# Getting Started

+To get started with Kripto, you will first need to have an Ethereum wallet.
+Kripto supports MetaMask, MyEtherWallet and other Ethereum wallets.